Second Session, 43rd Parliament

 First, this treaty expands Indigenous claims.
 It does not settle them.
 A treaty is meant to bring finality.
 This one does the opposite.
 It expressly admits to the existence and ongoing force of Aboriginal title.
 The document describes itself as a living agreement with mandatory periodic renegotiations and amendments.
 Far from extinguishing Aboriginal title claims as it should, this agreement keeps the coals burning so that every breeze that blows from the court or another negotiation table will revive K’ómoks claims and spark new ones.

 Even worse, this treaty expands these rights and the uncertainty they create.
 How?
-Through the United Nations Declaration on the Rights of Indigenous People, UNDRIP, whose objective and anti-Canadian claims are directly embedded into this treaty.
-Yes, the same UN declaration that this NDP government gave the force of law with in this province in 2019.
-The same law which the Premier himself now admits is an existential threat to British Columbia.
+Through the United Nations declaration on the rights of Indigenous Peoples, UNDRIP, whose objective and anti-Canadian claims are directly embedded into this treaty.
+Yes, the same UN declaration that this NDP government gave the force of law with in this province in 2019 and the same law which the Premier himself now admits is an existential threat to British Columbia.

 [11:25 a.m.]